 The Shoebox Theatre is a 50 seat flexible studio space in the heart of Swindon's Railway Village.
-Managed by Wrong Shoes Theatre Company, the space supports new and contemporary work, hosts an exciting programme of contemporary theatre and provides quality theatre training.
+Managed by Wrong Shoes Theatre Company, the space supports new work, hosts an exciting programme of contemporary theatre and provides quality theatre training.

 Working in collaboration with GLL, Wrong Shoes have transformed the former Victorian Laundry in the Health Hydro into an affordable fringe theatre and rehearsal venue, for use by theatre companies, artists, performers and musicians.

 In 2015 Wrong Shoes Theatre Company registered as a charity, our charitable objectives are to:

 Promote engagement in the arts, by providing performance opportunities, diversity in and access to contemporary theatre and performance making.